MachineLearningBCAM/MRCs-for-Covariate-Shift-Adaptation/README.md

 ## Data

-The repository contains multiple high-dimensional biological datasets to perform experiments as follows -
+The repository contains multiple datasets to perform experiments as follows -

 Dataset | Covariates | Samples | Ratio of majority class | $\sigma$
 --- | --- | --- | ---